Email FacebookTwitterMenu burgerClose thin

 Share

 If you generate retirement income from an investment portfolio, you will not pay FICA taxes such as Social Security and Medicare tax.
 However, you might owe a supplemental Medicare tax if you are a high earner.
 If you generate retirement income from working a job, running a business or otherwise earning income, you will pay the same FICA taxes on that money as you did pre-retirement.
 Here’s what you need to know.
-However, you can simplify the process by working with a professional, such as a financial advisor who specializes in tax situations.
+You can simplify the process by working with a professional, such as a financial advisor who specializes in tax situations.

 What Are FICA Taxes?